 3D Animation Techniques Worth Paying Attention To

-If we are already so well versed in the varieties of 3D animation, then why not expand the result and add the top 3 animation techniques used by animators throughout the world to our knowledge box.
+If we are already so well-versed in the varieties of 3D animation, then why not extend the result and add to our knowledge the top 3 animation techniques used by animators around the world.

-This is an animation method, the essence of which is to find a set of joint configurations that would provide the softest, fastest and most accurate movement to the given points.
-It is most often used to work out the movements of the arms and legs of characters and is applied to models of any characters or objects that are created using skeletal animation.
-Movement is achieved by setting the position of the last bone in the bone chain, and other bones are automatically positioned in the right place.
-For example, if the grip of the object with the fingers is animated, then the wrist will naturally move in the desired direction as well.
+It is most often used to work out the movements of the arms and legs of characters and is applied to the models of any characters or objects created using skeletal animation.
+Movement is achieved by setting the position of the last bone in the chain of bones, and the rest of the bones are automatically positioned in the right place.
+For example, if you animate the grip of an object with your fingers, then the wrist will naturally move in the right direction.

-This is how it differs from forward kinematics: in its case, in order to move the character’s hand to the object and take it, one first need to give it a general position by moving the shoulder, then set the position for the forearm and, last of all, turn the hand in the right direction and ensure that the object is captured with fingers.
+This is its difference from forward kinematics – then, in order to bring the character’s hand to the object and take it, you must first give it a general position by moving the shoulder, then set the position for the forearm and, last of all, turn the hand in the right direction and make sure that the object captured by fingers.

 The Bottom Line

 Well, that’s all, now you know about the most famous types of 3D animation and their use cases.
 3D animation continues to penetrate the most diverse areas of our life and expand the boundaries of reality.
-If you are considering options for creating your animation, then you can try your hand in the programs we have indicated, or … Or just drop us a few words about your wishes – we are extremely passionate about working with animation and will be happy to help you.
+If you’re considering creating your own animation, you can try your hand at the programs we’ve listed, or … Or just drop us a few words about your wishes – we’re extremely passionate about animation and will be happy to help you.